 How does it work?

-Other areas the ministry is involved in may include family mom group outings, meal outreach for parish members in crisis, welcoming baptism families, prayer support for families in need, outreach to celebrate baptism anniversaries to name a few.
+The ministry can also include family mom group outings, meal outreach for parish members in crisis, welcoming baptism families, prayer support for families in need, outreach to celebrate baptism anniversaries, to name a few.

-In past generations, the presence, intimacy, and support needed during childbearing years were found within the structures of family, neighborhood, church, and community.
-In the past women were near family members and were home with neighbors who raised children together.
-Today, families work and some are not close to their family members.
+In past generations, the presence, intimacy, and support needed during the childbearing years were found within the structures of family, neighborhood, church, and community.
+In the past, women were near family members and home with neighbors and raised children together.
+Today, they may lack that support due to work commitments or family issues.

 Many women feel isolated during their childbearing years, particularly in times of crisis.
 Elizabeth Ministry will afford a great opportunity to touch women and their families and to offer them support, encouragement, and affirmation during this time.
 The Ministry will engage many women of the church in active ministry with other women that will provide outreach, service, and love in the name of the entire church.

-Elizabeth Ministry offers women an opportunity to minister to others and to be ministered to during times of crisis.
+The Elizabeth Ministry offers women an opportunity to minister to others, and to be ministered to, as needed, especially when in crises.

 What are the benefits?